Labor Supply under Temporary Wage Increases: Evidence from a Randomized Field Experiment: Results

 \subsection{Survey Evidence on Motivation and Perceptions}

 To complement the experimental findings, we conducted a short post-experimental survey in December 2024 (see Appendix Section~\ref{sec:surv} for the translated questionnaire).
 The survey was not included in the pre-analysis plan and should be interpreted as exploratory.
 As an incentive, respondents received two free copies of the magazine to complete the survey.
-Of the 109 experiment participants, 63 completed the survey (58 percent), with a roughly even split between the treatment (31) and control (32) groups.
+Of the 109 experiment participants, 63 completed the survey (approximately 58 percent), with roughly equal numbers in the treatment (31) and control (32) groups.

 Appendix Table~\ref{tab:surveysummary} summarizes the responses.
-While 63 individuals returned the survey, the effective sample size for each item is slightly smaller due to item non-response.
+Although 63 individuals returned the survey, the effective sample size for each item is slightly smaller due to item non-response.
 A majority of sellers (52 percent) report having an earnings target, and 68 percent believe that working more leads to higher sales.
-However, only ten percent say they worked more during the bonus period, despite experimental evidence indicating significant increases in hours worked and magazines sold.
-This discrepancy between stated motivations and revealed behavior suggests that self-perceptions may not align with actual effort responses.
+Asked whether they worked more during their assigned bonus period, 16.1 percent of October-cohort respondents (5/31) said yes, against only 3.1 percent of November-cohort respondents (1/32).
+The cohort gradient is qualitatively consistent with the experimental results -- the October cohort showed substantial sales increases while the November cohort did not (Section 3.4) -- but even the October-cohort rate is far below the share of treated sellers whose objective sales rose, suggesting that self-perceptions still understate the behavioral response.

-Stated preferences around work structure and income smoothness vary across individuals.
-Half (50 percent) report working in a single stretch during the day, and nearly one-third (31 percent) say they would prefer a lower, fixed wage over a higher, more variable one.
-Most respondents (66 percent) claim that higher income in one month does not lead them to work less in the next, and only 25 percent report adjusting working hours based on expected earnings.
+Stated preferences regarding work structure and income smoothness vary across individuals.
+Half report working in a single stretch during the day, and 31 percent say they would prefer a lower, fixed wage over a higher, more variable one.
+Most respondents (66 percent) report that higher income in one month does not lead them to work less the next month, and only 25 percent report adjusting their working hours based on expected earnings.
 The primary motivation for selling the magazine is financial for 63 percent of respondents.

-Regarding time preferences and risk attitudes, 64 percent claim to prefer receiving 100 SEK immediately over 150 SEK in one month, indicating high discount rates, and 72 percent prefer the expected value to an uncertain lottery.
-These responses may help explain the general preference for immediate, stable income, though they do not appear to translate directly into income targeting behavior in the field experiment.
+Regarding time preferences and risk attitudes, 64 percent prefer receiving 100 SEK immediately to 150 SEK in one month, indicating high discount rates, and 72 percent prefer the expected value to an uncertain lottery.
+These responses may help explain the general preference for immediate, stable income, though they do not appear to translate directly into income-targeting behavior in the field experiment.